cristinacolpos/PELA-blocks/README.md

 ## Download or Clone

 1. **[DOWNLOAD](https://github.com/LEGO-Prototypes/PELA-parametric-blocks/archive/master.zip)** the latest designs and edit with [OpenSCAD](http://www.openscad.org/).
-1. Or you can `git clone git@github.com:LEGO-Prototypes/PELA-parametric-blocks.git`
+1. Or you can `git lfs install` (large file support to reduce old STL and PNG clutter) and `git clone git@github.com:LEGO-Prototypes/PELA-parametric-blocks.git`
 1. Setup your printer for geometric precision.
 [Slicer Recommendations](SLICER_RECOMMENDATIONS.md) gives some ideas.
 1. **IMPORTANT:** First calibrate the PELA Blocks for your printer to achieve a nice snap fit (below)